 To improve service delivery and client support through:

 - Enhanced inter-agency collaboration, communication, information sharing and case management.

 - Early intervention in the ‘cycle of violence’, victim support, preventing recidivism and repeat calls for service.

 1. Education and Training

-Enhance police capacity to effectively investigate and manage domestic and family violence.
+Enhance police capacity to effectively investigate and manage domestic

 - Provide education and training incorporating technical, conceptual and interpersonal skills including appropriate behaviours, cultural awareness and attitudes.

 - Enhance understanding and awareness of inter-agency training needs.

 - Provide training in conjunction with other organisations to facilitate shared understanding of roles and responsibilities.